tigercomputing/vortex/doc/design-overview.md

 The first stage bootstrap script needs to use resources that are already present on the system in order to:

-1. Install any components required to continue the process.
+1. Install the minimum required components to continue the process.
 This must be done in an OS independent manner, e.g. using apt-get or yum depending on context.
-It's envisioned that git will be needed as well as anything needed for signature verification (gpg?).

 2. Obtain the Vortex runtime components.
-It is currently envisioned that this will be done by means of a Git checkout but it should be possible to use other mechanisms in future.
+This is done by downloading a Python Egg archive from a remote web server.
 The version of the downloaded components must match the version specified in the Stage 0 bootstrap, and thus also match the version of this Stage 1 bootstrap script as well.

 3. Verify that the downloaded Vortex components are authentic by checking a digital signature.
-When using git this will be done by checking the signature on a signed Git tag but other mechanisms may be implemented in future.
+This should be done by downloading a detatched GPG signature residing next to the archive, and verifying it against a well-known key.

 4. Hand over control to the Vortex runtime components.